Distilling Specialized Orders for Visual Generation: Experiments on Text-to-Image

 Table~\ref{tab:gen_rslt} presents results for different training and generation orders on the Fashion Products datasets.
-As already shown in other works \cite{li2024autoregressive, fan2024fluid, yu2024randomized}, we observe that the \emph{Raster scan} order is not optimal and that we can easily get better generation performance by training with \textit{Random} orders.
-However, further improvements are observed using our \textit{Ordered} generation.
-By generating the most likely patches first, our model reduces possible drifting, consistently improving the generation.
-Finally, the best performance is obtained when our model is also \textit{Fine-tuned} to follow an ordered generation, as the meaningful order is reinforced unsupervised during this training.
-In Figure \ref{fig:samples}, we present examples of images generated by our method and the corresponding generation orders and compare them with raster-scan generation.
+As already shown in other works \cite{li2024autoregressive, fan2024fluid, yu2024randomized}, we observe that the \emph{Raster scan} order yeilds inferior results and that we can get better generation performance by training with \textit{Random} orders.
+By generating with specialized orders the most likely patches first, our model reduces possible drifting, consistently improving the generation.
+This is also reflected through our ImageNet expeirments where we observe similar performance.
+Finally, the best performance is obtained when our model is also \textit{Fine-tuned} with specialized orders. notably this is also consistent with our other results.
+In Figure \ref{fig:samples_fashion}, we present examples of images generated by our method and the corresponding generation orders and compare them with raster-scan generation.